microsoft/pxt/docs/writing-docs/snippets.md

 ### ghost (tutorials only)

-The **ghost** snippet will have addtional blocks to appear in the Toolbox during a tutorial step.
+The **ghost** snippet will have additional blocks to appear in the Toolbox during a tutorial step.
 This is used to provide additional block choices other than those exactly matching the code snippet in a **blocks** section.
 The **ghost** blocks don't render any code but serve to identify other blocks to add into the Toolbox choices.